larsla/cronbat/README.md

 - Responsive UI built with React and Tailwind CSS
 - Job dependencies - trigger jobs based on successful completion of other jobs
 - Visual workflow representation showing job dependencies
+- Automatic cleanup of old execution logs with configurable retention

 ## Architecture